bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ### JavaScript / TypeScript

 Kotlin/JS may not be for everyone.
-Most of webdev community is amassed around JavaScript / TypeScript and frameworks like React.
+Most of the webdev community is amassed around JavaScript / TypeScript and libraries like React.

 There are a lot of advantages to sticking with the crowd in this case.
 And not just because they have a huge headstart.